xissburg/edyn/docs/Design.md

 The `edyn::island_coordinator` looks for entities from different islands that could collide during broad-phase collision detection.
 For any new pairs that are found, it is necessary to merge the islands together because one island is unaware of any other.

 Merging is done by selecting the biggest among the islands being merged and moving all entities from the other islands into it by inserting them into a `edyn::registry_delta` and sending it over to the existing big island.
+Then the other islands can be destroyed and the workers can be terminated.

 ### When Islands Collide